luke50yen/timer50yen/README.md

 Simply download the RPM file and run ``sudo dnf install path/to/your/timer50yen*.rpm``

 ### Ubuntu/Debian
-Ubuntu and Debian use .deb packages instead of RPM.
-You can install from source:

 ```bash
 # Install dependencies
 sudo apt update